-My macrame feather can be hung into a Christmas tree as is and my macrame earrings can be replaced with a wooden ring instead of the hoop earring and hung into a tree as well.
+My macrame feather can be hung on a Christmas tree as is and my macrame earrings can be replaced with a wooden ring instead of the hoop earring and hung on a tree as well.

 How to make Christmas ornaments with macrame yarn

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.

 Instructions on how to make Christmas ornaments with macrame yarn